marcoantonioni/daffy/daffydoc/docs/More/secure-server-ssh-only-login.md

 Modify these to values.

 	 ChallengeResponseAuthentication no
      PasswordAuthentication no

 ## Reload the SSH Config
-Execute the reload command to enable the changes.
+Execute the reload command to enable the changes(as root user).

-     /etc/init.d/ssh reload
+     Ubuntu
+	 systemctl restart ssh.service

+	 RHEL
+ 	 systemctl restart sshd.service